raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 This guide first explains the boot process and how Device Tree is used to describe attached hardware; these are essential things to understand when designing with the Compute Module.
 It then provides a worked example of attaching an I2C and an SPI peripheral to a CMIO Board and creating the Device Tree files necessary to make both peripherals work under Linux, starting from a vanilla Raspbian OS image.

 Note that using Device Tree is the officially supported method of doing things, for both a Compute Module and a Raspberry Pi.
-It is currently possible to Device Tree off altogether in the kernel, but we won't be providing support for this.
+It is currently possible to turn Device Tree off altogether in the kernel, but we won't be providing support for this.

 ##BCM283x GPIOs